minio/mc/docs/minio-client-complete-guide.md

 <a name="events"></a>
 ### Command `events` - Manage bucket event notification.

 ``events`` provides a convenient way to configure various types of event notifications on a bucket.
-Minio event notification can be configured to use AMQP, Redis, ElasticSearch, NATS and PostGres services.
+Minio event notification can be configured to use AMQP, Redis, ElasticSearch, NATS and PostgreSQL services.
 Minio configuration provides more details on how these services can be configured.

 ```sh